LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 * Order numbers
 * Help Desk ticket numbers

-Continuing our `ORDER_NO` example, you might use the entity in the training phrases for an "order status" intent, like so:

-* "I want to check on my order ORDER_NO"
-* "What's the status of order ORDER_NO"

 Regular Expression entities are available only in domains using the [LivePerson engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#liveperson-nlu-engine) for NLU.

 #### Global entities

 Global entities include keywords like POSTAL_CODE, where enumerating the full list would be difficult, and STREET, where predefining a format would be impossible.
-Global entities are automatically detected by the system, so you don’t have to add them manually.
+Global entities are automatically detected by the system, so you don’t need to add them manually in Intent Manager.

 Global entities include: